Deploying OpenVPN on ESXi

 Create a macOS/OS X VM on VMware ESXi 6.5 & VMware Workstation 12.5.2 Pro

 Running a MacOS/ OS X virtual machine is not anything new and has been supported for quite some time, as long as you are running said VM on a supported hypervisor with Apple Hardware.
-But many of the “Non-Apple” users in the world would not be able to take advantage this without owning some type of Apple Computer.
-Luckily, there is an alternative method to running a Mac-based VM on non-apple hardware-based VMware ESXi and/or VMware Workstation for Windows!
+But many of the “Non-Apple” users in the world would not be able to take advantage of this without owning some type of Apple Computer.
+Luckily, there is an alternative method for running a Mac-based VM on non-apple hardware-based VMware ESXi and/or VMware Workstation for Windows!
 In this tutorial, I am going to show you just how to do so.
 Please keep in mind that the methods described in this article are not supported nor endorsed by Apple or VMware in any way, so please use at your own risk.